isumix/tracker/README.md

 # Tracker

-Time/Money Tracker Application (Alpha)
+Time/Money Tracker Application

 [Application Website](https://isumix.github.io/tracker/)

 ## Features

-- Installs to home screen, behaves like native application (PWA).
-- Mobile-first, adaptive to any screen size.
+- Works on any mobile phone, tablet or desktop computer, adaptive to any screen size.
+- Installs to home screen like native application.
 - Works offline.
+- Your data is not used or stored in any way, make sure to make backups periodically. (`Export to File` in the `Settings`).

+## Roadmap

+- Synchronize between multiple devices.

+## Changes

+- Recently used currencies are added to the currency picker.